syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ### Animations

-  While pressing the center of the tile, the tile press animation occurs by setting  the following properties:

-  * [ScaleDepth](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~ScaleDepth.html) determines the depth of scaling effect while pressing the  center of the tile.

-  * [TilePressDuration](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~TilePressDuration.html) specifies the time taken for the single tile press animation.
+  While pressing the center of the tile, the tile press animation occurs by setting properties such as [ScaleDepth](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~ScaleDepth.html) which determines the depth of scaling effect while pressing the  center of the tile and [TilePressDuration](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~TilePressDuration.html) which specifies the time taken for the single tile press animation.

    {% tabs %}
    {% highlight XAML %}